tahoangquan2/tahoangquan2/README.md

 Welcome to my GitHub.

-Here, you will find a wild collection of code experiments and unfinished projects.
+Here you will find a wild assortment of code experiments and unfinished projects, all of which I have hidden because they are so bad.

 ## About Me